Assessing the data-analysis impact of LISA orbit approximations using a GPU-accelerated response model: Conclusion

 \section{Conclusion}

-In this article, we presented a new open-source tool to computing the general \gls{lisa} \gls{tdi} response to \glspl{gw} in the time domain, for arbitrary orbits and waveforms.
-The code is flexible and can be run on both \gls{cpu} and \gls{gpu}; however, a specialized implementation of the response function for \glspl{gpu} makes fast enough ($\sim \SI{10}{\milli\second}$ for 4~years worth of data) to use in stochastic sampling algorithms, such as \glspl{mcmc}.
+In this article, we presented a new open-source tool for computing the general \gls{lisa} \gls{tdi} response to \glspl{gw} in the time domain, for arbitrary orbits and waveforms.
+The code is flexible and can be run on both \gls{cpu} and \gls{gpu}; however, a specialized implementation of the response function for \glspl{gpu} makes it fast enough ($\sim \SI{10}{\milli\second}$ for 4~years worth of data) to use in stochastic sampling algorithms, such as \glspl{mcmc}.

-We took advantage of this newly-found speed to test the parameter-estimation bias incurred by current analysis codes that adopt equal-armlength \gls{lisa} orbits for the sake of computational efficiency.
-We found that the resulting waveform templates produce unacceptable bias in source frequency and position for loud Galactic-binary waveforms; however the corresponding matched-filtering \gls{snr} would still be appropriate to identify sources in a searches.
+We took advantage of this newly-found speed to quantify the parameter-estimation bias, under current \gls{lisa} mission settings, incurred by analysis codes that adopt equal-armlength \gls{lisa} orbits for the sake of computational efficiency.
+We found that the resulting waveform templates produce unacceptable bias in source frequency and position for loud Galactic-binary waveforms; however the corresponding matched-filtering \gls{snr} would still be appropriate to identify sources during search.
 We also tested hybrid templates that use accurate orbits for \gls{gw} projection, but equal armlengths for \gls{tdi}.
-Such templates could be implemented with straightforward modifications to equal-armlength codes, and they enable accurate parameter recovery except for the loudest sources (\gls{snr} $\sim 500$), where they produce significant bias.
+Such templates could be implemented with straightforward modifications to equal-armlength codes maintaining their efficiency.
+These hybrid templates enable accurate parameter recovery except for the loudest sources (\gls{snr} $\sim 500$), where they produce significant bias.

 These results indicate the importance of including accurate orbits in the \gls{lisa} signal model, and they highlight the need to upgrade current approximate methods in preparation for real data.
 We expect that these conclusions would be strengthened for \gls{gw} signals more complex than the Galactic binaries studied here, such as \glspl{emri} or massive black-hole binaries.
 However, more studies must be carried out to obtain a definitive answer on the impact of orbital approximations for these types of sources.
 Other features of real data, such as nonstationary noise, gaps, glitches, etc., would also impact data-analysis performance, but we do not expect them to affect the general findings presented here.